ganrad/aks-aspnet-sqldb-rest/README.md

 You have now successfully built the Claims API microservice container image and pushed it to the Azure Container Registry.

-### G] Create an Azure Kubernetes Service (AKS) cluster and deploy Springboot microservice
+### G] Create an Azure Kubernetes Service (AKS) cluster and deploy Claims API microservice
 **Approx. time to complete this section: 1 - 1.5 Hours**

 In this step, we will first deploy an AKS cluster on Azure.
+We will then use **Helm** package manager CLI to deploy the Claims API microservice on AKS.

+Helm has become the de-facto tool for managing the lifecyle of containerized applications on Kubernetes.
+With Helm, Kubernetes resources for a given application are packaged within a *Chart*.
+When a Chart is deployed to Kubernetes, Helm creates a new release.
+A given Chart can be updated and deployed multiple times.
+Each deployment creates a new *Revision* for the release.
+A specific deployment can also be rolled back to a previous revision and/or deleted.
+A Chart can also be deployed multiple times (multiple releases).
+We won't be discussing the internals of Helm as it is beyond the scope of this project.
+Refer to the Helm documentation for details (Links provided above).

-The Springboot **Purchase Order** microservice application reads/writes purchase order data from/to a relational (MySQL) database.
-So we will deploy a **MySQL** database container (ephemeral) first and then deploy our Springboot Java application.
-Kubernetes resources (object definitions) are usually specified in manifest files (yaml/json) and then submitted to the API Server.
+Helm Chart templates for deploying the Claims API (`claims-api`) container on AKS is provided in the `./claims-api` folder in this GitHub repository.
+Before proceeding with the next steps, feel free to inspect the resource files in the Helm Chart directory.
+Kubernetes resources (Object definitions) are usually specified in manifest files (yaml/json) and then submitted to the API Server.
 The API server is responsible for instantiating corresponding objects and bringing the state of the system to the desired state.

-Kubernetes manifest files for deploying the **MySQL** and **po-service** (Springboot application) containers are provided in the **k8s-scripts/** folder in this GitHub repository.
-There are two manifest files in this folder **mysql-deploy.yaml** and **app-deploy.yaml**.
-As the names suggest, the *mysql-deploy* manifest file is used to deploy the **MySQL** database container and the other file is used to deploy the **Springboot** microservice respectively.

-Before proceeding with the next steps, feel free to inspect the Kubernetes manifest files to get a better understanding of the following.
-These are all out-of-box capabilities provided by Kubernetes.
--  How confidential data such as database user names & passwords are injected (at runtime) into the application container using **Secrets**
--  How application configuration information (non-confidential) such as database connection URL and the database name parameters are injected (at runtime) into the application container using **ConfigMaps**
--  How **environment variables** such as the MySQL listening port is injected (at runtime) into the application container.
--  How services in Kubernetes can auto discover themselves using the built-in **Kube-DNS** proxy.

-In case you want to modify the default values used for MySQL database name and/or database connection properties (user name, password ...), refer to [Appendix A](#appendix-a) for details.
-You will need to update the Kubernetes manifest files.
+Review the Kubernetes manifest files under the `./claims-api/templates` sub-directory.

-Follow the steps below to provision the AKS cluster and deploy the *po-service* microservice.
+Follow the steps below to provision the AKS cluster and deploy the Claims API microservice.
 1. Ensure the *Resource provider* for AKS service is enabled (registered) for your subscription.

     A quick and easy way to verify this is, use the Azure portal and go to *->Azure Portal->Subscriptions->Your Subscription->Resource providers->Microsoft.ContainerService->(Ensure registered)*.
 Alternatively, you can use Azure CLI to register all required service providers.
 See below.
     ```
     az provider register -n Microsoft.Network
     az provider register -n Microsoft.Storage